-- Any family relationship with any other Director and/or major shareholder of Malpac Holdings Berhad. - Any conflict of interest with Malpac Holdings Berhad. - Any conviction for offences within the past five years other than traffic offences or any public sanction or penalty imposed by the regulatory bodies during the financial year.
+- · Any family relationship with any other Director and/or major shareholder of Malpac Holdings Berhad. - Any conflict of interest or potential conflict of interest, including interest in any competing business with the Company or its subsidiaries. - Any conviction for offences within the past five years other than traffic offences or any public sanction or penalty imposed by the regulatory bodies during the financial year.